 The Complaint was initially filed in the United States District Court for the Western District of Oklahoma.
 On June 21, 2016, the case was transferred to the United States District Court for the Eastern District of Missouri and on August 4, 2016 the Court appointed Ron Kilgard of Keller Rohrback L.L.P. and Karen Handorf of Cohen Milstein Sellers & Toll, PLLC, as interim co-lead counsel.
 The Consolidated Second Amended Class Action Complaint was filed on August 23, 2017.
 Judge Catherine D. Perry granted Defendants’ Motion to Dismiss Plaintiffs’ Consolidated Second Amended Class Action Complaint on August 27, 2018, and the case was dismissed without prejudice.
-Plaintiffs filed a Notice of Appeal on November 27, 2018.
-The case is currently pending in the United States Court of Appeals for the Eighth Circuit issued an opinion in this case on March 27, 2020.
+The United States Court of Appeals for the Eighth Circuit issued an opinion in this case on March 27, 2020.

 Order re Interim Lead Counsel – 08/04/2016